 We internally measure and manage our "baseline calibration," a non-GAAP financial measure, which we define as the difference between our "baseline revenues" and "baseline operating expenses".
 We define our "baseline revenues," a non-GAAP financial measure, as our visible, recurring and contracted revenues.
 Baseline revenues are not a projection of anticipated total revenues for a period as they exclude any anticipated or expected new sales for a period beyond the date that the baseline revenues are measured.
-We define our "baseline operating expenses," a non-GAAP financial measure, as our total expenses less interest, taxes, depreciation and amortization, stock-based compensation (for which we include related costs and taxes), acquisition-related costs and restructuring charges.
+We define our "baseline operating expenses," a non-GAAP financial measure, as our total expenses less interest, investment income, taxes, depreciation and amortization, stock-based compensation (for which we include related costs and taxes), acquisition-related costs and restructuring charges.
 Baseline operating expenses are not a projection of anticipated total expenses for a period as they exclude any expenses associated with anticipated or expected new sales for a period beyond the date that the baseline expenses are measured.
 Our baseline calibration is not a projection of net income for a period as determined in accordance with GAAP, or adjusted earnings before interest, taxes, depreciation and amortization for a period as it excludes anticipated or expected new sales for a period beyond the date that the baseline calibration is measured, excludes any costs of goods sold or other expenses associated with such new sales, and excludes the expenses identified as excluded in the definition of "baseline operating expenses," above.
-We calculate and disclose "baseline revenues," "baseline operating expenses" and "baseline calibration" because management uses these metrics in determining its planned levels of expenditures for a period.
-These metrics are estimates and not projections, nor actual financial results, and are not indicative of current or future performance.
+We calculate and disclose "baseline revenues," "baseline operating expenses" and "baseline calibration" because management uses these metrics in determining its planned levels of expenditures for a period and we believe this information is useful to our investors.
+However, because these metrics are limited estimated operating metrics that do not have comparable GAAP measures, we are unable to provide quantitative reconciliations of these measures to GAAP measures without unreasonable efforts and accordingly are omitting this information.
+These metrics are estimated operating metrics and not projections, nor actual financial results, and are not indicative of current or future performance.
 These metrics do not have a standardized meaning prescribed by GAAP and are unlikely to be comparable to similarly-titled metrics used by other companies and are not a replacement or proxy for any GAAP measure.
-At February 1, 2016, using foreign exchange rates of \$0.72 to CAD \$1.00, \$1.12 to EUR 1.00 and \$1.45 to £1.00, we estimated that our baseline revenues for the first quarter of 2017 will be approximately \$46.1 million and our baseline operating expenses will be approximately \$32.9 million.
-We consider this to be baseline calibration of approximately \$13.2 million for the first quarter of 2017, or approximately 29% of our baseline revenues as at February 1, 2016.
+At February 1, 2017, using foreign exchange rates of \$0.75 to CAD \$1.00, \$1.05 to EUR 1.00 and \$1.22 to £1.00, we estimated that our baseline revenues for the first quarter of 2018 are approximately \$51.0 million and our baseline operating expenses are approximately \$36.0 million.
+We consider this to be our baseline calibration of approximately \$15.0 million for the first quarter of 2018, or approximately 29% of our baseline revenues as at February 1, 2017.

-We estimate that aggregate amortization expense for existing intangible assets will be \$26.1 million for 2017, \$21.3 million for 2018, \$19.3 million for 2019, \$18.6 million for 2020, \$15.2 million for 2021 and \$33.1 million thereafter, assuming that no impairment of existing intangible assets occurs in the interim and subject to fluctuations in foreign exchange rates.
+We estimate that aggregate amortization expense for existing intangible assets will \$27.5 million for 2018, \$25.4 million for 2019, \$24.4 million for 2020, \$20.9 million for 2021, \$17.0 million for 2022 and \$30.3 million thereafter, assuming that no impairment of existing intangible assets occurs in the interim and subject to fluctuations in foreign exchange rates.

-We anticipate that acquisition costs related to retention bonuses in 2017 will be approximately \$1.5 million, conditional on future services rendered by employees.
+We anticipate that acquisition-related costs related to retention bonuses in fiscal 2018 will be approximately \$0.8 million, conditional on future services rendered by employees.

-We anticipate that stock-based compensation expense in 2017 will be approximately \$1.3 million to \$1.7 million, subject to any necessary adjustments resulting from reconciling estimated stock-based compensation forfeitures to actual stock-based compensation forfeitures.
+We anticipate that stock-based compensation expense for fiscal 2018 will be approximately \$1.5 million to \$1.7 million, subject to any necessary adjustments resulting from reconciling estimated stock-based compensation forfeitures to actual stock-based compensation forfeitures.